 - abnormal bleeding

-- a burning feeling or pain during urination
+- abdominal pain or a burning feeling or pain while urinating

 - injury to the urethra, bladder, or ureters